 S-coded connectors are typically used in AC applications, while T-coded connectors are typically used in DC applications.
 However, T-coded connectors and cordsets are typically limited to a maximum voltage of 60 Vdc.
 The SMD34E2 can be run at voltages as high as 80 Vdc, so the decision was made to use the S-coded connectors.
-Most S-coded cordsets have three black wires and a single green/yellow wire.
+Most S-coded cordsets, including the CNGL-5M cable from AMCI, have three black wires and a single green/yellow wire.
 When using such a cable with an SMD34E2, it is strongly recommended to label the wires by pin number before installing the cordset.